-• 5136.02 - SEXTING
+5136.02 - SEXTING

-Sexting is the act of sending or forwarding through cellular telephones and other electronic media sexually explicit, nude, or partially nude photographs/images. [add something about disciplinary measures] It is the District's mission to ensure the social, physical, psychological, and academic well-being of all students.
+Sexting is the act of sending or forwarding through cellular telephones and other electronic media sexually explicit, nude, or partially nude photographs/images.
+It is the District's mission to ensure the social, physical, psychological, and academic wellbeing of all students.
 The educational purposes of the schools are best accomplished in a climate of student behavior that is socially acceptable and conducive to the learning and teaching process.

-5500 - STUDENT CONDUCT AND DISCIPLINE
+• 5500 - STUDENT CONDUCT AND DISCIPLINE